Doing maths at the blackboard

 Fitness to Practise Policy and Procedures [PDF]

-Approval and suspension of College academic regulations
+Approval and suspension of University academic regulations

 Outlines how academic regulations are approved and suspended.